MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 Connection used by the MicroEJ Platform.

 For a MicroEJ Application, these properties are set using the launcher of the application.
-For a Testsuite, the properties are defined in a file named ``config.properties`` in the root folder of the Testsuite.
+For a Test Suite, the properties are defined in a file named ``config.properties`` in the root folder of the Test Suite.
 For example, see this `config.properties
 <https://github.com/MicroEJ/PlatformQualificationTools/blob/2.3.0/tests/fs/java/java-testsuite-fs/config.properties>`__
 file.